 Learn more about the Moderne CLI in our documentation and blog.

-Two key features of the Moderne Platform allow developers, engineering teams, and business leaders to always know the state of their codebase and collaborate to move their codebase forward.
+The Moderne Platform is designed as the code warehouse for modernization, enabling developers, central teams, and business leaders to always know the state of their codebase and collaborate to move their codebase forward.
+Two key collaboration features include:

-- Moderne DevCenter dashboard – The Moderne DevCenter dashboard (see below) allows engineering, security, business, and C-level executives to track and understand the state of affairs of code modernization and migration efforts across every level of your enterprise.
+- Moderne DevCenter dashboard allows engineering, security, business, and C-level executives to track and understand the state of code modernization and migration efforts across every level of an enterprise.
 It can be set to measure coding progress from the engineering-team level for multiple teams within your organization to the business-unit level and to the corporate-wide level.

 Areas of the dashboard can be customized to provide business impact and code health metrics of the projects your leadership teams care most about.
 You can choose the relevant metrics, parameters and visualizations to show for each level of your organization.
 But just as importantly, the dashboard is the driver of automated upgrades and fixes with just a push of a button.

-- Activity View – The Activity View (see below) in the Moderne Platform allows developers, both individuals and teams, across company-wide engineering organizations to easily track recipe, commit, and visualization activities that were recently completed.
+- Activity View in the Moderne Platform tracks recipe runs, commits, and visualizations produced over time.
 This creates a more collaborative experience on the platform, saves developers time when working within the platform, and provides better visibility to engineering teams of coding activities happening across the organization.
 To find out more about using the Moderne Activity View, check out our documentation and demo video.
-(See Figure X.)

-The Moderne Platform is offered in three editions:
+The Moderne Platform is offered in two editions:

 - Moderne Platform Editions - Work on an organization’s codebase with horizontal scalability.
 Use the secure Moderne SaaS Platform along with the Moderne CLI for mass code refactoring and analytics.
 Standard and Enterprise editions are available.